The NUFFT Operator#

 3. Downsampling to the final grid, and apply some bias correction.

-This package proposes interfaces to the main NUFFT libraries available.
+This package exposes interfaces to the main NUFFT libraries available.
 The choice of the spreading method (ie the interpolation kernel) in step 1. and the correction applied in step 3. are the main theoretical differences between the methods.

 Density Compensation#